crosschainer/shelled/README.md

 - Create a separate local user account (for example `ShelledTest`) and use that account for your first experiments.
-- Keep `docs/Recovery.md` open on another device so you can follow the recovery steps even if your desktop is broken.
 - Keep at least one administrator account that still uses the normal Windows desktop.